-• It's possible to set the fallback server for a layer 4 VIP to be a layer 7 VIP.
+It's possible to set the fallback server to be a layer 7 VIP.
 This is especially useful in WAN/DR site environments.

-It also enables an external fallback server to be easily configured for Layer 4 VIPs - simply create a fallback VIP and configure the fallback server as an associated RIP, then enable the MASQ option for the Layer 4 VIP and set the fallback VIP as its fallback server.
-If all servers are down, requests will then be routed via the Layer 7 VIP to the external server.
+It also enables an external fallback server to be easily configured for Layer 4 VIPs without having to comply with the requirements mentioned in the previous section.
+To do this, create a layer 7 fallback VIP and configure your fallback server as an associated RIP.
+Then enable the MASQ option for the Layer 4 VIP and set the fallback VIP as its fallback server.
+If all servers are down, requests will then be routed via the Layer 7 VIP to your fallback server.
 If the layer 4 VIP is multi-port, specify 0 as the port for the fallback server.
 Requests will then be forwarded to the correct port.